aplz/elastic-cheatsheet/README.md

 }
 ```
 ### with must and should
-Find all items that are round and either 'red' or 'round'.
+Find all items that are round and either 'red' or 'green'.
 ```[source,js]
 GET index_name/_search
 {